K3Capital/sBOLD/README.md

 ## Introducing sBOLD

 sBOLD is a yield-bearing tokenized representation of a weighted average deposit into Liquity's v2 Stability Pools.
-The protocol accepts BOLD deposits and routes them into the wstETH, rETH and wETH stability pools in fixed proportions (50%, 30% and 20%, respectively).
+The protocol accepts BOLD deposits and routes them into the wstETH, rETH and wETH stability pools in fixed proportions (50%, 30% and 20%, respectively) in the initial configuration after deployment.
+The operational Stability Pools can be rebalanced with different weights and changed.
 In return, the depositor receives an ERC4626 token that could be integrated with third-party protocols like money markets, decentralized exchanges and yield trading platforms for improved capital efficiency.

 The yield-bearing component of sBOLD stems from two streams.